nabeelvalley/docs/src/content/docs/gamedev/rpg-with-godot.md

 ---
 published: true
 title: RPG with Godot
-subtitle: Building an RPG using the Godot Game Engine
+description: Building an RPG using the Godot Game Engine
 ---

 > From the [Action RPG Series by HeartBeast](https://www.youtube.com/watch?v=mAbG8Oi-SvQ&list=PL9FzW-m48fn2SlrW0KoLT4n5egNdX-W9a)